namdz911/fina367-spring2020-unl/credit_risk.md

 - Pick the proper bond yield: **The yield on 1-year zero-coupon Treasury bonds is 7%**

-- Plug in the numbers and solve for **p**, which should be equal to 1.1091%
+- Plug in the numbers and solve for p, which should be equal to **1.1091%**

 </details>